-The Title IX coordinator is charged with responding to allegations of relationship violence, sexual misconduct, and other forms of conduct prohibited under this policy to stop the behavior, prevent its recurrence, and remedy its effects.
-Specifically, the Title IX coordinator, or their deputy designee, will coordinate the initial assessment, offer resources and support, and initiate an investigation when appropriate and/or requested.
+The University will take action to respond to allegations of Prohibited Conduct when the University has notice that Prohibited Conduct may have occurred.
+The Title IX Coordinator is charged with responding to allegations of Prohibited Misconduct to stop the behavior, prevent its recurrence, and remedy its effects.
+Specifically, the Title IX Coordinator or Deputy Title IX Coordinator will coordinate the initial inquiry, offer resources and support, and initiate an investigation when appropriate and/or requested.

-With the exception of those employees who have recognized confidentiality, called confidential employees (see Section 3.4, Privacy and Confidentiality), all university employees, including faculty, staff, administrators, and student employees or volunteers who have responsibility for the welfare of other students are required to share with the Title IX coordinator any report of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy about which they become aware.
+With the exception of Confidential Employees (see Section 2: Definitions, Confidential Employee), all University Campus Security Authorities, employees, including faculty, staff, administrators, and contracted third parties are required to share with the Title IX Coordinator any report of Prohibited Conduct about which they become aware.

-The Title IX coordinator will ensure that the university responds to all reports in a timely, fair, effective, and consistent manner.
-To accomplish this, the Title IX coordinator may consult with members of the Title IX assessment team and others, as applicable.
+The Title IX Coordinator will ensure that the University responds to all reports in a timely, fair, effective, and consistent manner.
+To accomplish this, the Title IX Coordinator may consult with members of the Title IX Assessment Team and others, as applicable.

-Anonymous reports are also accepted and should be directed to the Title IX coordinator.
-The university will respond promptly and equitably to anonymous reports, but the response may be limited if the report does not include identifying information and/or a description of the facts and circumstances.
-Anonymous reports that provide enough information to constitute certain criminal offenses will be reported to Campus Safety and Security for purposes of inclusion in the university’s annual security report and to assess whether the university should send a timely warning notice as required by the Clery Act.
+Anonymous reports are also accepted and should be directed to the Title IX Coordinator.
+The University will respond promptly and equitably to anonymous reports, but the response may be limited if the report does not include identifying information and/or a description of the facts and circumstances.
+Anonymous reports that provide enough information to constitute certain criminal offenses will be reported to Campus Safety and Security for purposes of inclusion in the University’s annual security report and to assess whether the University should send a timely warning notice as required by the Clery Act.

 Campus reporting options include: